chrisjohnson3/azure-arc-management/README.md

 ### Update-ArcSQLLicenseType-All.ps1

-Update license type for all SQL servers in the subscription.
+Update license type for all SQL servers in the subscription:

 ```powershell
 .\Update-ArcSQLLicenseType-All.ps1 -LicenseType "Paid"